mborgerson/wiki-export/wiki/Super_I_O.md

 ---------

-Its a four layer board, layers 2 and 3 are filled on the entire board, probablu ground and power planes. north, or up in the next tables is up as written the layer numbers and silkscreen common direction.
+Its a four layer board, layers 2 and 3 are filled on the entire board, probably ground and power planes. north, or up in the next tables is up as written the layer numbers and silkscreen common direction.
 The folowing main parts are populated on the board: